ci-bonfire/Sprint/myth/_docs_src/security/authentication.md

 > DISCLAIMER: I am, by no means, a security expert.
 Any knowledge that I have has been gathered from reading articles from people smarter and more experienced than I am.
 If you know that I've explained something incorrectly and can tell me the correct solution, or can point to research that invalidates anything said here, please feel free to drop me a line and correct me.
 I'll make sure to read through it and try to correct either my docs or the code itself.

 ## LocalAuthentication Class
 The included class, `Myth\Auth\LocalAuthentication`, together with the `Login_model` is the power behind the features listed below.
 If you want to create your own, create a new class that implements the `Myth\Auth\AuthenticateInterface`.
 Then modify `application/config/application.php` to use the new class.
-This will be automatically loaded up and readied for any class that extends from `Myth\Controllers\AuthenticatedController`.
+This will be automatically loaded up and readied for any class that uses the [Auth Trait](security/auth_trait).

 ## Logging Users In
 Use the `login()` method to attempt to log users in.
 The first parameter is an array of credentials to verify the user against.
 The library does not enforce a specific set of credentials to confirm against.
 You are free to use any combination of fields that exist within the `users` table, but typical uses would be either `email` or `username`.
-You must include a field name `password`, though as it will be compared against the hashed version in the database.
+You must include a field name `password`, though as it will be verified against the hashed version in the database.

 	$auth = new \Myth\Auth\LocalAuthentication();